 Each session is assigned a score, with the “best” sessions being translated into Smart Goals.

 So what are these “signals”?
 Session duration, pages per session, location, device and browser type are among the most popular.

 To determine the best sessions, Smart Goals establishes a threshold by selecting approximately the top 5% of the traffic to your site coming from AdWords.
 Once that threshold is set, Smart Goals applies it to all your website sessions, including traffic from channels other than AdWords.
 After enabling Smart Goals in Analytics, they can be imported into AdWords.

-Instructions for setting up Smart Goals
+How to set up Smart Goals

 - Sign in to Google Analytics.